-In preparing these financial statements, the directors made reference to the anticipated business growth and revenue streams which are expected to be generated over the years from interest receivable on loans issued to borrowers.
+In preparing these financial statements, the directors referred to the anticipated business growth and revenue streams which are expected to be generated over the years from interest receivable on loans issued to borrowers.

-In view of this, the directors believe that it remains appropriate to prepare these financial statements on a going concern basis.
+Given this, the directors believe that it remains appropriate to prepare these financial statements on a going-concern basis.